Audiology services and hearing care at home - coronavirus info for families of deaf childrenPublished Date: 11 Sep 2020

 Repairing your child's hearing aids

 All audiology services offer a postal repair service.
 Make sure you remove the battery before putting the hearing aid in the post.
-If it is safe to do so, they may also have a box at clinic reception where faulty hearing aids can be left for repair (a friend or family member could drop it off for you if you can’t go yourself).
+If it is safe to do so, they may also have a box at the clinic reception where faulty hearing aids can be left for repair (a friend or family member could drop it off for you if you can’t go yourself).
 You will then be able to collect the hearing aid the following day, or it may be dropped off to your home, or posted back to you.
 Phone, text or email your audiology clinic to find out how to get a repair locally.

 It is sensible to make sure you have a supply of batteries in advance and the NHS will continue to supply at least two packets per hearing aid at any one time.
 Don’t wait until you have run out to request new ones.
 Call or email your audiology clinic and they will arrange to post new batteries out to you.